Sign In

 "Help me write a LinkedIn post."

-The AI will write a generic LinkedIn post.
-It has no idea what topic, what tone, what audience, or what goal.
-It will guess all of these.
+The AI has no idea what topic, tone, audience, or goal you have.
+It guesses all of these.
 The result will be usable at best, forgettable always.

 "I'm a marketing manager who just completed a three-month AI implementation project at my company.
 Help me write a LinkedIn post about what we learned."

 Better.
-But still no format spec, no audience specification, and "what we learned" is vague.
-The AI will produce something reasonable but probably too long and too generic.
+But still no format spec, no audience, and "what we learned" is vague.
+Reasonable output — probably too long and too generic.

-"I'm a marketing manager who just completed a three-month AI implementation project at my company.
-The biggest lesson was that the hardest part wasn't the technology — it was getting the team to change their workflows.
-Write a LinkedIn post that shares this insight in a way that will resonate with other managers going through the same thing.
-Use a first-person narrative tone, start with a specific moment rather than a general statement, and keep it under 250 words."
+"I'm a marketing manager who just completed a three-month AI implementation project.
+The biggest lesson: the hardest part wasn't the technology — it was getting the team to change their workflows.
+Write a LinkedIn post that shares this insight for other managers going through the same thing.
+First-person narrative tone, start with a specific moment rather than a general statement, under 250 words."

 Now the AI has enough to produce something genuinely useful on the first attempt.